 Why would I have Lactobacillus iners in my vaginal microbiome?

-If you have L. iners present, you are far from alone!
-In fact the study that first introduced the concept of vaginal CSTs back in 2011 (we told you research on vaginal health is lagging) highlighted that 83.4% of women have detectable L. iners in their microbiomes.
-However, only 34.1% of these women were in CST III, or a vaginal environment that is dominated by L.iners.
+If you have L. iners present, you are far from alone.
+The study that first introduced the concept of vaginal CSTs back in 2011 (we told you research on vaginal health is lagging) highlighted that 83.4% of women have detectable L. iners in their microbiomes.
+However, only 34.1% of these women were in CST III or a vaginal environment that is dominated by L.iners.

-Is there a link between L. iners and sex?
+Is there a link between Lactobacillus iners and sex?

 What should I do if I have Lactobacillus iners in my vaginal microbiome?